 Building for the Future: the building design will be an exemplar for student and academic accommodation.

 Increased Number of Student Bedrooms on-site

 Designed for the Future by Rick Mather Architects

 The building design will be an exemplar for student and academic accommodation.
 When granting planning permission, the City Planning Department praised the building for its use of renewable energy sources and other features, which make it a model of sustainability.
 Over the lifetime of the building, this will help significantly reduce College running costs.

 The building will be created using pre-fabricated engineered timber panels which will form the super structure and will be built off-site; each study bedroom and bathroom for instance will come ready assembled in a ‘pod’ – this will reduce the number of deliveries, reduce time lost between different tradespeople and minimise disruption to College life.

 The study rooms are arranged over four floors with each floor having a communal kitchen and three of the floors will have one accessible room per floor.

 The BIHR will occupy the lower two floors of the building in a series of academic offices, seminar rooms and work spaces for post-doctoral researchers and graduate students.

 The lecture auditorium will be a fantastic new space for College, designed with glazing to bring in natural light with an opening out to the newly created terrace.

 "The College continues to see successes in both access and academic performance, with an increasingly diverse student base being attracted to Mansfield.
 Ensuring we have improved facilities across the College is ever more important."
 Allan Dodd, Bursar

-The opportunity to live in the Love Lane Building will be equivalent to giving each of our students around a £2,000 bursary each year as it will cost far less in rent and utility bills than renting from private landlords in Oxford.
+The opportunity to live in the Hands Building will be equivalent to giving each of our students around a £2,000 bursary each year as it will cost far less in rent and utility bills than renting from private landlords in Oxford.
 On average it costs students around £5,600 to live in private housing for an academic year.
 Currently accommodation in Mansfield costs students £3,600, with more security and close proximity to College facilities.